evgenykon/evgenykon.github.io/docs/cv/backend.md

 type: cv
 title: Evgeny Konoplev
 position: Backend Developer
 annotation: I have more than 10 years of experience in web development, where my base languages were PHP and JS.
 Last 5 years I am working with Vue.js and Node.js.
 Two years ago I made my pet project with Flutter.
 Last year I started to learn TypeScript and React.
 In my current role as Senior fullstack web developer at medical company (one of leaders in laboratory services in Central Asia), I proved to be an enthusiastic, efficient and valuable team member.
-At my previous work I had a leadership role with 10 member's team.
+At my previous work I had a leadership role with 10 members team.
 We practiced SCRUM, finished a big project and became a great friends.
 age: 37
 location: Nomad
 email: effusps@gmail.com